What you can do to keep your fuel bills as low as possible

 Find out what support is available

 See what energy support schemes or grants you - or any vulnerable friends or relatives - may qualify for.
-If you are struggling with your bills, there is help available from the Government and energy suppliers.
+If you are struggling with your bills, there is help available from the Council and energy suppliers.
 Water companies may offer you a water meter if it will reduce your bills or a capped rate for people on Means Tested Benefits.

 Stay up to date with what’s happening in the energy market to see what deals are on offer